 If we find evidence of a failure to comply with our policies, or a breach of the Supplier Code of Conduct, we will in the first instance try to work with them to improve standards and employee welfare.
 However, we reserve the right to terminate an arrangement with any supplier immediately for appropriate transgressions or where there is no willingness to make the necessary improvements.

 RNIB has in place the following policies and procedures that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-- Managed review of internal procurement policies, procedures and guidelines that reinforce and compliment this statement.
+Managed review of internal procurement policies, procedures and guidelines that reinforce and complement this statement.

 This statement has been approved by the RNIB Board who will ensure it is reviewed and updated annually.